rticommunity/rticonnextdds-examples/examples/high_priority_first_flow_controller/README.txt

 4. Configure data writer to use the High Priority First flow controller installed with the participant.

-   Assigns a priority of 10 to the DataWriiter (for illustration).
+   Assigns a priority of 10 to the DataWriter (for illustration).

    4.1 Assuming LARGE DATA will be sent, optimize the RESOURCE_LIMITS
        and the PROTOCOL.
 Those settings can be skipped if large data is not